-We show that the occurence of ESQPT leads to a drastic change in the MQC spectrum for both time evolved and long time averged states.
-We further illustrate how to identify the signatures of ESQPT from the behavior of the zero mode of MQC spectrum.
-In particular, we demonstrat that the width of the MQC spectrum stands as a reliable ESQPT witness.
-The aim of our study is to provide a detailed exploration of the mutual relationship between ESQPT and quantum coherence and to show the usefulness of the MQC spectrum for detecting ESQPT in many-body quantum system.
+We show that the occurrence of the ESQPT leads to a drastic change in the MQC spectrum for time-evolved and long-time averaged states.
+We also illustrate how to identify ESQPT signatures from the behavior of the MQC spectrum zero mode and we demonstrate that the MQC spectrum width is a reliable ESQPT probe.
+Thus, the aim of the present paper is to provide a detailed exploration of the interplay between an ESQPT and the MQC spectrum and to evince the usefulness of the MQC spectrum as an ESQPT detector in many-body quantum systems.